McGinnis Lab Home Page

 (858) 822-0458

 Bill McGinnis received his Ph.D. from UC Berkeley in 1982 and was a Jane Coffin Childs postdoctoral fellow at the University of Basel.
 He was a Professor at Yale University from 1984 until 1995, then moved his lab to the University of California, San Diego.
-He served as the Chairman of the Department of Biology from July 1998 - June 1999, as Associate Dean of the Division of Natural Sciences from July 1, 1999 - June 2000, and as Interim Dean of the newly established Division of Biological Sciences from July 1, 2000 - February 1, 2001.
+He served as the Chairman of the Department of Biology from July 1998 - June 1999, as Associate Dean of the Division of Natural Sciences from July 1, 1999 - June 2000, and has been Dean of the Division of Biological Sciences since 2013.

 Research Interests:

-3. We are exploring a novel epidermal wound response pathway in Drosophila.
-This pathway is activated by loss of all Hox functions in a body segment, or by aseptic puncture wounds.
+1. We are exploring a novel epidermal wound response pathway in Drosophila.
+This pathway can be activated by loss of all Hox functions in a body segment, or by aseptic puncture wounds.
 We have aseptic wound response genes, and the cis-regulatory regions that activate reporter gene expression in cells adjacent to wounds (see picture above).
-The activation of these genes in response to breaks in the integument requires the Grainy head transcription factor.
-Grainy head proteins homologs are conspicuously expressed in the barrier epithelium of both flies and mammals, and required for the formation and repair of an impermeable "skin" whether that skin is make of keratinocytes or cuticle.
-Epidermal barrier wound repair.pdf
+The activation of some of these genes in response to breaks in the integument requires the Grainy head transcription factor.
+Grainy head protein homologs are conspicuously expressed in the barrier epithelium of both flies and mammals, and required for the formation and repair of an impermeable "skin" whether that skin is make of keratinocytes or cuticle.
+(Mace et al. 2005).
+We have recently identified many novel genes that regulate the transcription response to epidermal puncture wounds in Drosophila.
+The functions of these genes indicate that hydrogen peroxide is one signal required for activating regeneration genes around epidermal wounds, and Flotillin-2 is inhibiting the spread of wound signals in Drosophila epidermal cells.
+(Juarez et al., 2011).
+Our study of mutants in a fungal (Neurospora) grainy head-like gene suggest that an ancestral grainy head like function was to regulate cell wall composition and remodeling, and in animals, that function was co-opted to control the formation of an apical extracellular matrix and cellular junctions that provide epithelial barrier functions.
+(Paré et al., 2012).
+The activation of multiple signaling pathways are required to induce wound dependent transcription, one pathway that is induced is a receptor tyrosine kinase pathway, but it is likely that at least two other pathways are required.
+It is still unknown what wound-induced ligands (presumably damage associated molecular patterns, or DAMPs) diffuse from the wound to activate wound response transcription.
+We also seek to understand the kinetics of the spread of wound induced transcription, and are using live transcriptional reporters to study this phenomenon.

 Return to top of page / People / Publications